You are seeing this page because you are using an unsupported browser.

 Endangering the Safety of an Aircraft

-The use of a crane in a Safeguarded zone, where its operations infringe an Obstacle Limitation Surface (OLS) is a serious offence.
+The use of a crane in a Safeguarded zone, where its operations infringe the airports protected surfaces is a serious offence.
 Such a breach of statutory duty even without incident, is an offence and legal action may be taken under the Air Navigation Order 2000, Article 63, which states 'A person shall not recklessly or negligently act in a manner likely to endanger an aircraft, or any person therein' (ANO, 2000).

-If the use of an obstacle light is listed as an operating condition on a Tall Equipment Permit, it’s use is mandatory and the light must have the following characteristics;
+If the use of an obstacle light is listed as an operating condition on a Tall Equipment Permit, it’s use is mandatory for the duration of the crane lift.
+Should a fault occur with the obstacle light, this must be remedied as soon as possible.

 If during the course of an operation, any of the details recorded on the Tall Equipment Permit change, the developer or equipment operator must inform Manchester Airport at the earliest opportunity.
-It may be necessary to amend the permit or issue a new one.
+It may be necessary to amend the permit or issue a new one, permits may be amended a maximum of three times, after the third amendment a new permit may be required.

 Better safe than sorry!
-Always consult Manchester Airport if you are going to be operating tall equipment in the vicinity of the aerodrome.
+Always consult Manchester Airport if you intend to operate tall equipment in the vicinity of the aerodrome.
 We are happy to assist and cooperate with equipment operators to ensure work can go ahead without presenting a hazard to aircraft.